 - Don’t be one-sided.

 - Think about topics that are taboo at the dinner table: politics and religion.
-Though you can write a great article about subjects in these areas, many times they can come off as closed-minded and offensive to anyone who may hold a different belief, like your admissions officer, and you risk being perceived as arrogant.
+Though you can write a great article about subjects in these areas, many times they can come off as closed-minded and offensive to anyone who may hold a different belief, and you risk being perceived as arrogant.
 If you choose to write about a touchy or controversial subject, be mindful and careful when handling the essay.

 - Don’t overestimate or underestimate your writing skills.

 - Some people shy away from certain topics because they feel they will not be able to execute it.
 Other students feel that they can write a brilliant essay on a brilliant topic,and end up overstretching themselves.
 When brainstorming college essay topics, be honest with yourself about your writing style, your strengths and weaknesses, and the topics at which your writing capabilities can excel.

 - Don’t forget to research your school.

 - You will most likely be applying to more than one school, and if you are going to be writing separate essays on a similar topic for each application, do not forget to do some research on each school.
 This way, you can ensure that each essay is unique, and ties in the strengths of that particular university.
 Remember to proof-read; you do not want to make the mistake of writing a university’s name and then forgetting to change the name when applying for a different school, or applying for a college that you say has “small class sizes,” and then try to use the same essay for a college that has large class sizes.
 The school will know whether or not you took the time to understand the atmosphere, programs and faculty at the school before applying, and colleges love to see that students have a specific interest in their school.
 If you research the school first and include your research in a personal way, you will have a better chance of being accepted.